 Is the trail going to have an impact on flooding in the lagoon catchment?

-Council has a comprehensive floodplain risk management plan that will feed into the concept design to ensure the trail does not have a negative impact on the lagoon catchment or increase flooding risk.
+Council has a comprehensive floodplain risk management plan that has been fed into the draft concept design plan to ensure the trail does not have a negative impact on the lagoon catchment or increase flooding risk.

 Will this project provide jobs for the local community?